Accuracy

 The standard deviation of the error: 2.624W

-These appears to be two possible experimental errors at around 560W.
-With out these the max absolute error would be: +3.50W
+There appear to be two possible experimental errors at ~560W.
+Without these, the max absolute error would be: +3.50W

 In the range of 170W to 2238W the percentage error stays within 2%